CSCI 407: Computer Graphics

 - Specification of geometric objects in 2- and 3-dimensional coordinate systems

-- Specification of transformations in the OpenGL graphics pipeline
+- Specification of transformations in a typical graphics pipeline

 - Projective transformations